publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch2B/m__us_usc_t15_s78m.md

                     (I) foreign financial supervisors (including foreign futures authorities);

-                    (II) foreign central banks; and
+                    (II) foreign central banks;

-                    (III) foreign ministries.
+                    (III) foreign ministries; and

+                    (IV) other foreign authorities.

-            (H)  __Confidentiality and indemnification agreement__  __.—__
+            (H)  __Confidentiality agreement__  __.—__

-            Before the security-based swap data repository may share information with any entity described in subparagraph (G)—

-                (i) the security-based swap data repository shall receive a written agreement from each entity stating that the entity shall abide by the confidentiality requirements described in [section 78x of this title][/us/usc/t15/s78x] relating to the information on security-based swap transactions that is provided; and
+            Before the security-based swap data repository may share information with any entity described in subparagraph (G), the security-based swap data repository shall receive a written agreement from each entity stating that the entity shall abide by the confidentiality requirements described in [section 78x of this title][/us/usc/t15/s78x] relating to the information on security-based swap transactions that is provided.

-                (ii) each entity shall agree to indemnify the security-based swap data repository and the Commission for any expenses arising from litigation relating to the information provided under [section 78x of this title][/us/usc/t15/s78x].

         (6) __Designation of chief compliance officer__